slcosentino/stock/README.md

 ## How To Run API

 * Open solution in Visual Studio 2017
-* Set .Web project as Startup Project and build the project.
+* Set Stock.API project as Startup Project and build the solution.
 * Run the application.

 ## How To Run Website